Although web design best practices change on a regular basis, there are three sections that remain constant on every good website:

 The common perception of the website footer is that it’s not as important as the header or body of the content.
 This relates to the somewhat antiquated notion that the most important information must lie above the fold, or before you start scrolling.

-However, a study by Chartbeat found that visitors spend more time than you’d expect scrolling down the average website, with many viewing content that was about 1200 pixels down, or about 2 screens down if the screen is 700px tall.
+However, a study by Chartbeat found that visitors spend more time than you’d expect to scroll down the average website, with many viewing content that was about 1200 pixels down, or about 2 screens down if the screen is 700px tall.

 Additionally, some brands have observed up to a 50% increase in conversions when they optimized their website footer design with specific goals in mind.